Respect the Rut

 Plant and seasonal changes

-How people around you interact with the landscape
+How people interact with wildlife and the landscape

 Photos or videos (optional)